datasaur-ai/robosaur/readme.md

 -h, --help  display help for command
 ```

-Robosaur will try to create a project for each folder inside the `documents.path` folder.
+Robosaur will try to create a project for each folder inside the `project.documents.path` folder.

 ```json
 {